 Exotic Bed Wood is now available to purchase from MAR-K

-We have all types of bed wood from AFRORMOSIA to ZEBRAWOOD.
-Choose from 29 different types of exotic bed wood.
+We have all types of bed wood from AFRICAN TEAK to ZEBRAWOOD.
+Choose from 25 different types of exotic bed wood.
 This exotic bed wood gives your truck floor the extra custom feature that you can't get anywhere else but MAR-K. Bed wood is ordered and custom made to fit your truck: GM, Ford or Dodge.
 We can also make it to fit custom beds as well.
 See our custom bed wood forms here.

 This list contains items our vendor generally keeps in stock.
 The pictures below are general pictures, wood varies in color and grain from batch to batch and color can change after finishing.
 Other types of wood are available and can be purchased through our Vendor.

-This exotic line requires additional time to process and orders will generally take 4 weeks.
+This exotic line requires additional time to process and orders will generally take 2-3 weeks.
 If you would like a species not listed, we can still have it quoted.
 A few species of wood are kept in stock at MAR-K and these are noted below.
-Woods we keep in stock generally have a turn around time of 2 weeks.
+Woods we keep in stock generally have a turn around time of about a week.

 The heartwood is yellowish brown and darkens with age.
+Afrormosia is sometimes referred to as “African Teak,” though it is not closely related to genuine Teak.
 Afrormosia has a fine texture and the grain is generally straight and can be interlocked.
-Afrormosia is sometimes referred to as “African Teak,” though it is not closely related to genuine Teak.
-This is a custom wood that MAR-K keeps in stock and the turnaround time is about 2 weeks.
+This is a custom wood that MAR-K keeps in stock and the turnaround time is about a week.

 MAR-K Part # ANIGRE